lsst-sqre/sqr-088/index.md

 ## Proposed Implementation

-I think something like [the proof-of-concept implementation][3] is the right direction.
+We think something like [the proof-of-concept implementation][3] is the right direction.
 This one is based on the current official Python 3.12 container, which is Debian-based.
 It does not produce exactly the same stack container that its counterpart in the lsst-distrib-as-base-container model would, in that the rubin-env Conda environment is freshly installed each time the container runs [lsstinstall][2] and therefore will get newer versions of dependent packages (the decision not to hard-pin versions was taken by the Science Pipelines developers; the author disagrees with their choice, but above my pay grade, I suppose).

 There is a potential problem--I am not sure of its gravity--in that Jupyterlab extensions are usually supplied as a frontend UI set of components, and a Python backend server component.
 It is not clear to me that the two of these should always be in the Jupyterlab environment rather than one in the Jupyterlab Python and one in the Payload Python, or whether they should be installed in both, and if the answer is "both", then how does the frontend know how to talk to the correct backend?
 Will the backend, potentially running on an entirely different python version, necessarily even be able to communicate with the frontend?
 It is entirely possible I am overthinking this; it appears that installing all the extension-ish stuff and its dependencies into the Jupyterlab Python is working for us now.